jmarin/travel-distance/README.md

 ### Scala

-From an `sbt` prompt issue `project distanceClient` and the `runMain com.travel.distance.client.DistanceClient`.
+From an `sbt` prompt issue `project distanceClient` and then `runMain com.travel.distance.client.DistanceClient`.
 The application should display the Haversine distance between New York City and San Francisco

 ### Java